Safei-Ashraf/David-Chus-China-Bistro/README.md

-This is a Multi-Page Website intended for a Chinese Restaurant named "David Chau's".
+This is a Multi-Pages Website intended for a Chinese Restaurant named "David Chau's".
  Colors, design, and assets (images) are obtained from the restaurant owners via Coursera (as a part of John Hopkins University Course Materials), as a project to update the website online presence.
 Tools used: HTML, CSS, Bootstrap, jQuery.

 Website has 3 Active windows: